storeman-developers/harbour-storeman-installer/README.md

 ### Background

 Starting with version 0.2.9, Storeman is built by the help of the SailfishOS-OBS and initially installed by the Storeman Installer (or manually).
-To update from Storeman versions prior to v0.2.9, one must remove ("uninstall") Storeman *before* installing the Storeman Installer or manually installing Storeman verion 0.2.9 or higher.
-After an initial installation of Storeman verison 0.2.9 or higher, further updates of Storeman will be performed within Storeman, as usual.
+To update from Storeman < 0.2.9, one must remove ("uninstall") Storeman *before* installing the Storeman Installer or manually installing Storeman ≥ 0.2.9.
+After an initial installation of Storeman ≥ 0.2.9, further updates of Storeman will be performed within Storeman, as usual.

 The Storeman Installer works on any SailfishOS release and CPU-architecture, though the recent Storeman releases only support SailfishOS ≥ 3.1.0.
 The current Storeman Installer can be obtained from [its "latest release" page at GitHub](https://github.com/storeman-developers/harbour-storeman-installer/releases/latest).